-- FIPS Mode is now enabled by default! - This is a SIGNIFICANT change and may impact many of your running applications that use encryption. - If you are upgrading, do NOT enable FIPS mode without extensive testing as it may cause various applications to not function properly any longer.
+- FIPS Mode is now enabled by default!

+- This is a SIGNIFICANT change and may impact many of your running applications that use encryption.

+- If you are upgrading, do NOT enable FIPS mode without extensive testing as it may cause various applications to not function properly any longer.

 - The rsyslog module has been completely rewritten to support rsyslog 7.4.
 This is a breaking change from previous releases and will require active updates to existing systems.
-All modules with rsyslog integration ave been updated to accommodate this change:

 - Critical Variable Changes

 - \ The global rsyslog::log\server\list variable is now set to send to all of the servers in the Array by default.

 - This variable defaults to the global log\servers Array in Hiera.

 - \ There is a new variable rsyslog::failover\log\servers which is an Array of failover log servers to be used for your system.
 These will be tried, in order, until successful messages can be sent.

 - Updated Modules:

 - \ aide

 - \ apache

 - \ auditd

 - \ dhcp

 - \ logstash

 - \ openIdap

 - \ rsync

 - \ simp

 - \ sudosh

-- There was a bug in previous versions of SIMP that require the following LDIF to be run manually on the systems to correct the password policy checking.
+- In RHEL6, we updated the OpenLDAP password policy overlay to not conflict with the 6.7 update.
+This requires a manual update on existing systems using the following LDIF.